Rodan (film): Release

+Theatrical and box office

 Rodan was re-released theatrically in Japan on November 28, 1982, as part of Toho's 50th anniversary.

-U.S. release
+Rodan grossed an estimated $450,000 to $500,000 during its opening weekend at 79 theaters in the New York City metropolitan area.
+Several theatrical circuits, including RKO, announced that the film broke the box office records for a science-fiction film.

+American version

 The King Brothers Productions 1957 theatrical release of Rodan was quite successful in its first run in the United States.
 It was the first Japanese film to receive general release on the West Coast that made a strong showing at the box-office.
 It later received the largest TV advertising campaign given to a film up to that date on New York's NBC flagship station WRCA-TV, where a series of promotional commercials, running 10 to 60 seconds, were shown for a week before the film's appearance.
 Television promotion included a contest to copy Rodan's outline using a piece of paper held over the screen while the outline was shown on the screen for a brief time each day.

+It was the highest-grossing science fiction film of 1957.

+Critical response

+On review aggregator Rotten Tomatoes, approval rating of 75% based on 12 reviews, with an average rating of 5.9/10.

+Writing for Famous Monsters of Filmland, Joe Dante included the film in his list of the 50 worst horror films in 1962, declaring it "another routine (Japanese) prehistoric-monster-on-the-loose melodrama" which was "inferior to many U.S. productions."
+Turner Classic Movies's critic Richard Harland Smith described and wrote the film as "echo[ing] the somber tone of Godzilla, [but] leavening the mixture with a dash of compassion for the behemoths making hash of Japanese real estate values."
+In his AllMovie review, critic Craig Butler wrote that Rodan was "well worth watching" and that "[a]ficionados of this genre will find a lot to like" in the film.
+Author and film critic Glenn Erickson wrote that the film was "an adolescent cousin of Romeo and Juliet" and "[a]lthough far from perfect, Rodan has the innocence and wonder of early 50s Sci-Fi."

 Home media

 Vestron Video released the U.S. version of Rodan on all available home media formats (VHS, Betamax, CED, and LaserDisc) simultaneously in mid-1983.

-Classic Media released the U.S. version on DVD in 2002, and again in 2008 as part of a two-disc double feature with The War of the Gargantuas, this time including the Japanese version of the film (with optional English subtitles) as well.

-Reception

-Box office and critical response

-Rodan grossed an estimated $450,000 to $500,000 during its opening weekend at 79 theaters in the New York City metropolitan area.
-Several theatrical circuits, including RKO, announced that the film broke the box office records for a science-fiction film.

-Writing for Turner Classic Movies, critic Richard Harland Smith described the film as "echo[ing] the somber tone of Godzilla, [but] leavening the mixture with a dash of compassion for the behemoths making hash of Japanese real estate values."
-In his AllMovie review, critic Craig Butler wrote that Rodan was "well worth watching" and that "[a]ficionados of this genre will find a lot to like" in the film.
-Author and film critic Glenn Erickson wrote that the film was "an adolescent cousin of Romeo and Juliet" and "[a]lthough far from perfect, Rodan has the innocence and wonder of early 50s Sci-Fi."
+In September 2008, the Japanese and American versions of the film were released on DVD by Classic Media in the United States and Canada; this DVD bundled Rodan with The War of the Gargantuas, which also featured that film's Japanese and American versions.